mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 worse until the situation could at best be described as disastrous.
 At this point the government of the nearby world of Vilis came to the rescue and bailed out the failing colony, at the price of becoming a possession of Vilis.
-The world’s name was changed to Garda–Vilis, which means ‘New Vilis’ in one of the local dialects.
+The world's name was changed to Garda–Vilis, which means 'New Vilis' in one of the local dialects.

 Ever since, Garda–Vilis has been exploited to the benefit of nearby Vilis.
 Agriculture was encouraged but heavy industry was kept under